jro31/jethro-codes/_articles/my-story.md

 I knew other teachers in Bangkok obviously, and so I had a very good idea of the best places to work, and so the first place I'd applied to was the one school that I'd really hoped would accept me, mainly because they worked six-week terms, after which you got a week off, and they allowed you to take one term off per year.

-Combined with the other holidays, like Christmas and Thai New Year, that came to 16 weeks off per year, which wasn't quite what I had in China, but was about as good as I could hope to get.
+Combined with the other holidays, like Christmas and Thai New Year, that came to 16 weeks off per year, which wasn't quite what I'd had in China, but was about as good as I could hope to get.

 Having applied to this school and heard nothing back, my hopes of getting a job there had long faded.
 But here I was, bags packed and about to leave Bangkok, when my phone rang, asking me to come in for an interview.

 I guess I'll unpack my bags again then.

-In a change of management, my application had slipped through the cracks, but thanks to another applicant being more forthcoming in chasing-up her own job application, mine too was found.
+In a change of management, my application for this job had slipped through the cracks, but thanks to another applicant being more forthcoming in chasing-up her own application, mine too was found.

 I got this job in Bangkok, so what was the next logical step?